cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 Accessing Stream Elements by Group and Identifiers
 -----------------------------------------------------------

-All :class:`~music21.base.Music21Object` subclasses, such as :class:`~music21.note.Note` and :class:`~music21.stream.Stream`, have attributes for :class:`~music21.base.Music21Object.id` and :class:`~music21.base.Music21Object.gruop`.
+All :class:`~music21.base.Music21Object` subclasses, such as :class:`~music21.note.Note` and :class:`~music21.stream.Stream`, have attributes for :attr:`~music21.base.Music21Object.id` and :attr:`~music21.base.Music21Object.group`.

-As shown in :ref:`quickStart`, the `id` attribute is commonly used to distinguish Part objcects in a Score, but may have other applications.
+As shown in :ref:`quickStart`, the `id` attribute is commonly used to distinguish Part objects in a Score, but may have other applications.
 The :meth:`~music21.stream.Stream.getElementById` method can be used to access elements of a Stream by `id`.
 As an example, after examining all of the `id` attributes of the Score, a new Score can be created, rearranging the order of the Parts by using the :meth:`~music21.stream.Stream.insert` method with an offset of zero.

 >>> [part.id for part in sBach]
 [u'Soprano', u'Alto', u'Tenor', u'Bass']